 Then there are fantasy stories about the intrusion of supernatural worlds into our own – think of the stories of H. P. Lovecraft.

-There are stories set in our own world with added fantastical and supernatural elements.
+Stories are set in our world with added fantastical and supernatural elements.
 The urban fantasy subgenre fits in this category, with works such as the Anita Blake books and The Dresden Files being especially popular.

 While urban fantasy requires less extensive world-building than single-world high fantasy and portal-quest fantasy, the supernatural elements still need to be richly considered, believably drawn, and internally consistent.

 This means you can’t set a rule, for example, that a vampire explodes upon touching garlic, and then have your Count Dracula villain eat a load of garlicky guacamole for dinner.